Learn

 Form 1098 became the standard reporting mechanism for lenders.
 Any financial institution that receives $600 or more in mortgage interest from a borrower during the year must issue a Form 1098 by January 31.
 The form reports the interest paid, points paid on purchase (which are also deductible), the outstanding mortgage principal, property tax paid from escrow, and — since 2016; the address of the property securing the mortgage.

-The TCJA of 2017 made the most significant changes to the mortgage interest deduction in over 30 years.
+The TCJA of 2017 made the main changes to the mortgage interest deduction in over 30 years.
 For mortgages originating after December 15, 2017, the cap was reduced to $750,000.
 The home equity interest deduction was eliminated entirely unless the equity funds were used for home improvement (buying, building, or substantially improving the home securing the debt).
 Perhaps most impactfully, the doubling of the standard deduction to $24,000 for married couples meant that millions of homeowners who previously itemized found the standard deduction more advantageous.

 You do not file Form 1098; your mortgage lender files it with the IRS and sends you a copy.
 You receive the form and use the information to claim the mortgage interest deduction on Schedule A (Itemized Deductions) of your Form 1040.